Expressivism: Illocutionary act-intention argument

 Terence Cuneo argues against expressivism by means of the following premise:

 It is false that, in ordinary optimal conditions, when an agent performs the sentential act of sincerely uttering a moral sentence, that agent does not thereby intend to assert a moral proposition, but intends to express an attitude toward a non-moral state of affairs or object.

-Proponents of expressivism are concerned to preserve the participants in ordinary moral thought and discourse from charges of deep error.
+Some proponents of expressivism are concerned to preserve the participants in ordinary moral thought and discourse from charges of deep error.
 But, Cuneo argues, there is evidence that many such participants do intend to represent a factual moral reality when they make moral judgments.
 Hence, if the expressivists are correct and moral language is not properly used to make factual, descriptive assertions, many participants in ordinary moral discourse are frustrated in their illocutionary act intentions.
 On these grounds it is argued that we should give up expressivism, unless the expressivists are to give up on their claim that expressivism is not an essentially revisionist view of moral thought and discourse.